In short, here is the main difference between Citation Flow and Trust Flow:

-How Trust Flow and other metrics became popular
+How Trust Flow (& others) became popular

 Google’s claim to fame for their search engine algorithm for Google, was PageRank.
 PageRank was a revolutionary idea at the time and forged Google’s path as one of the most successful companies in existence.
 PageRank was a new way to rank documents on the web.
 It worked by looking at the number of links that a document or webpage received.
 It was an ingenious method that made Google a far better search engine than Yahoo, Ask Jeeves or any other search engine of the day.